• Skip to primary navigation

 Most children with Erb’s palsy recover and have no lasting effects.
 For some, though, the damage causes lasting and permanent disabilities.
 An Erb’s palsy lawsuit is an option if you believe your child’s condition resulted from medical negligence and should have been prevented.

-Erb’s palsy is characterized by weakness, loss of sensation, and paralysis in the arm.
-It can occur in any part of the arm or the entire arm, and the symptoms may be mild or severe, including total loss of sensation and movement.[1]
+Erb’s palsy is nerve damage characterized by weakness, loss of sensation, and paralysis in the arm.
+Symptoms can occur in any part of the arm or the entire arm, and the symptoms may be mild or severe, including total loss of sensation and movement.[1]

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area